Shelter on the Papakauri Stream (km274)-to mountain top campsite on the Morepork track (km307)

 At the end of the road walk, I was rewarded with beautiful Helena bay.
 There was a picnic table perfect for a lunch break.
 Just as I was wrapping up, local resident Jock approached and offered water from his nearby batch (a small holiday house in NZ).
 He would have invited me in for lunch too, had I not just had mine.
 Again, I was very grateful because there appeared to be no water sources on the trail beyond.

 As a whole, the Kiwis are the nicest and most hospitable people you will ever meet.
 I am continuously amazed how quickly they open their doors to complete strangers.
 There is little fear or hostility here.

 The rest of the day was spent on fun up and down ridge walks in the bush.
 The Helena Ridge track is a new section of trail this year, so it was neat to be one of the first to hike it.
 It wore me out though.
-I walked until 5:30 pm, where I found a nice grassy hilltop on the Morepork track but no water.
+I walked until 5:30 pm, where I found Mike already camped at a nice grassy hilltop on the Morepork track.
+He had hitched a short section of the road earlier and ended up ahead of me.
+All the while, I thought he had fallen behind.
+The campsite was nice but there was no water.
 I’m having to ration water until I come to streams tomorrow.
 Such is life on the trail.

 And true to the trail name, a Morepork was chanting right above my tent all night.
 I even got a glimpse of it flying in the night.